 While we can’t stop the night sweats, we can provide thoughtfully designed products to make your experience a little bit more comfortable.

-FALL BACK SALE!
-Get a free Sound + Light Machine with a full-priced Pro Camera purchase!
-Add both items to your cart and enter code FREESOUND at checkout Say goodbye to sleepless nights with our advanced monitoring.
-Track baby's breathing, sleep patterns, and milestones, receive personalized insights, and view a crystal-clear video—all on your Nanit app.
+Save 20% sitewide + enjoy FREE express shipping until Dec 19 @ noon EST (to get your Nanit in time for Xmas!)
+Say goodbye to sleepless nights with our advanced monitoring.
+Track baby's breathing motion, sleep patterns, and milestones, receive personalized insights, and view a crystal-clear video—all on your Nanit app.
 Built to last, Nanit is a must-have for parents seeking a smarter, safer way to care for their little ones.
 Welcome to the most awarded, connected baby monitor on the market.
 Choose Floor Stand for: Choose Wall Mount for:

 Key takeaways